MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-02-19-fsharp-dataflow-agents-iii.markdown

 Finally we have Scan, this is much like PostAndReply in that it just acts as a wrapper around `TryScan` making use of pattern matching throwing an exception on a time out.

 That sums up the last few pieces, completing the TDF implementation of the `MailboxProcessor`.
 I think this series of posts has shown the elegance of F#'s asynchronous workflows.
 The use of recursive functions and the compositional nature of asynchronous workflows really helps when you are doing this type of programming.
-Its also very nice on the eye, each section being clearly defined.
+It's also very nice on the eye, each section being clearly defined.

 The more astute of you may have noticed something a little different.  `Scan` and `TryScan` are destructive in this implementation, the unmatched messages are purged from the internal queue.
 Although I could have mirrored the same functionality of the `MailboxProcessor` by using an internal list to keep track of unmatched messages, this leads to performing checks during `Receive` and `Scan` and their derivatives to make sure that this list is used first when switching from `Scan` and `Receive` functionality.